 Now our movie group has ventured beyond The Movie Room to expand our knowledge about motion pictures in different settings.
 For example, we have traveled together to see filming locations for AMC’s The Walking Dead, to attend film festivals in Crested Butte, CO and Atlanta, GA, and to attend the Society for Cinema and Media Studies (SCMS) conferences in Atlanta and Chicago.

 The movie industry is flourishing in Georgia as well as in many new places around the world, so these are exciting times for movie fans and scholars to witness.
 We hope that you will continue to add to our discussions by the occasional comment or other communication.
-We especially love to see comments and discussion on this site, as well as on our Facebook group and Twitter pages.
+We especially love to see comments and discussion on this site, as well as via our Twitter page.